zlogic/mendix-docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

-*  Fixed an issue where search results were not always showing the latest updinformation.
+* We fixed an issue where the search results were not always showing the latest information.

 ### December 12, 2024